 A violation of state firearms laws pertaining to long guns is a felony.
 Upon conviction, an individual can expect a prison sentence of up to ten years and a fine as high as $10,000.
 Individuals facing criminal charges in Goose Creek for a long gun offense should consult a lawyer who handles firearms cases.

-Other Types of Gun Offenses in Goose Creek
+What are the Other Types of Gun Offenses in Goose Creek?

 Other types of offenses involving firearms that can result in criminal charges in Goose Creek include pointing a gun at another person and taking a firearm from a law enforcement officer.

 Pointing a gun, loaded or unloaded, at another person, unless in self-defense, is a felony punishable by a prison sentence of up to five years and a fine in an amount to be determined by the sentencing court.
 Taking a gun from an officer of the law is also a felony.
 A five-year prison term and a $5,000 fine could be imposed upon conviction.

 It is a good idea to consult a Goose Creek gun lawyer if you have been charged with violating a gun law.
 Without the right defense strategy, you could risk facing imprisonment, a substantial fine, and confiscation of your firearm.